db-tu-dresden/TSL/README.md

 ## <a id="tsl-usage"></a>**Usage**

-In the following section, we distinguish between two use cases: (i) using the TSL within an existing project (or starting from scratch) and (ii) contributing primitives and extensions.
+In the following section, we distinguish between two use cases: (i) using the TSL within an existing project and (ii) contributing primitives and extensions (or starting from scratch).

 ### <a id="tsl-include"></a>__Using the TSL in your project__ (recommended for users)

+There exist several ways to incorporate the TSL into your existing project.
+If you have a CMake project and want to integrate the TSL generation into your cmake process, find the instructions in subsection [CMake Integration](#usage-cmake-integration). <br>
+If your project uses a PRE-BUILD script to set up the environment, please be referred to subsection [Explicit Include](#usage-explicit-include).<br>
+For a detailed explanation about how to use the TSL in your project code, see subsection [Code Example](#usage-code-example).

+### <a id="usage-cmake-integration"></a>_CMake Integration_

 Assuming you have the following existing project structure:
 ```